sideprotocol/testnet/grimoria-testnet-2/tss.md

 Signing is the regular task for TSS nodes.

-1. Signing requests are fetched from the Side chain by the coordinator selected by the TSS network periodically.
+1. Signing requests are fetched from the Side chain by the TSS node periodically.

-2. Sign the requests when signing requests received from the TSS network.
+2. Sign the requests and broadcast the related messages when signing requests are received.

 ## Relaying